 Eating in-season foods, or foods at peak harvesting time, provides another way of improving your diet during the fall.
 Not only are these foods at their nutrient prime, they also haven't been sitting on trucks or store shelves for months.

 At your supermarket, look for on-sale, colorful fruits and vegetables.
 Because of their plentiful supply, seasonal foods cost less.
-Although seasonal foods vary somewhat by region, fruits and vegetables particularly lush during autumn include apples, winter squash, pumpkin, broccoli, cauliflower, beets, parsnips, chard, eggplants, bell peppers, rutabagas, apricots, pears, grapes and apples -- all of which are often found in some form at a Thanksgiving feast.
+Although seasonal foods vary somewhat by region, fruits and vegetables particularly lush during autumn include:

-"There are so many fabulous treats to tailgate with," said Scott-Hamilton.
+"There are so many fabulous treats to tailgate with," says Scott-Hamilton.
 "Try portobello mushroom sliders instead of burgers... or bake corn tortillas for homemade chips."
 For fizzy drinks minus the added sugars and calories in soda, combine seltzer water with pure fruit juice.

 To trim unhealthy fat, cholesterol and calories from fall foods, Kress recommends baking, broiling and roasting lean meats and fish, then removing visible fat and skin before eating.
 When it comes to vegetables, aim for at least one fresh salad helping per day and steam other vegetables to retain nutrients.
 For a heart-healthy salad dressing, Kress suggested balsamic vinegar and olive oil.
 Hot green tea provides warmth, comfort and immune system-enhancing antioxidants.

 Your most important beverage?
 "Water, water, water.
 Did I mention water?"
 Kress says.
 Staying well hydrated can help stave off excess hunger, which is often confused with thirst.